AndroidPatch/APatchDocs/docs/update.md

 :::

 ::: info Pay attention

-For MIUI / Xiaomi HyperOS users, here is what you need to pay extra attention for:
+For MIUI/Xiaomi HyperOS users, here is what you need to pay extra attention for:

-Different from Magisk / KernelSU, APatch currently won't automatically backup stock `boot.img` when patching it.
-If you haven't manually restore the stock `boot.img` before system update, the verification will fail, and you'll be forced to use Full ROM to complete the update process.
+Different from Magisk/KernelSU, APatch currently won't automatically backup the stock `boot.img` when patching it.
+If you haven't manually restored the stock `boot.img` before a system update, the verification will fail, and you'll be forced to use a Full ROM to complete the update process.

-If you're using MIUI / Xiaomi HyperOS(especially Dev Edition), we recommend that restoring stock `boot.img` manually before system update.
+If you're using MIUI/Xiaomi HyperOS (especially Dev Edition), we recommend that restoring stock `boot.img` manually before system update.
 :::

 ## Miscellaneous